eckinox/eckinox-cs/README.md

 If you don't have a pre-commit script already, the package will automatically set up this one (as a symbolic link) when you install the package.
 If you already have a pre-commit, you will have to merge the two manually.

+### Github actions workflow
+To ensure your project is always respecting the standards, this package adds a workflow for Github Actions that runs every included tool on your codebase.

+This allows project members and maintainers to view the status of every branch and pull request, right in Github.